 No. Rather than take a one-size-fits-all approach, we support and guide schools in planning their own Crew curricula, providing models and resources along the way.

-Does Select Strategies include Adventure &Team Building activities?
+Does Select Strategies for Schools include Adventure & Team Building activities?

 It depends.
 We recommend schools participating in Select Strategies: Crew include at least a Community Day in their package in order to give Crews a unique experience to bond over and to give Crew Advisors the opportunity to see best Crew practices modeled by our staff.